openvinotoolkit/openvino/docs/optimization_guide/nncf/introduction.md

    To install with specific frameworks, use the `pip install nncf[extras]` command, where extras is a list of possible extras, for example, `torch`, `tf`, `onnx`.

-To install the latest NNCF version from source follow the instruction on `GitHub <https://github.com/openvinotoolkit/nncf#installation>`__.
+To install the latest NNCF version from source, follow the instruction on `GitHub <https://github.com/openvinotoolkit/nncf#installation>`__.

 .. note::